ipfs/ipfs-blog/src/_blog/libp2p-hole-punching.md

 Before establishing a direct connection using hole punching, *A* first has to establish a relayed connection to *B* via the public relay node.
 Using the information contained in *B*'s advertised address, *A* first establishes a direct connection to the relay node, and then requests a relayed connection to *B* from the relay.
 The relay forwards said request to *B* which accepts the request.
 The relay once more forwards the acceptance to *A*.
 From now on, *A* and *B* can use the bi-directional channel over the relay to communicate.

 *A* and *B* upgrade the relayed connection with a security protocol like TLS.
-Thus the relay can not eavesdrop on the connection between the two.
+Thus the relay cannot eavesdrop on the connection between the two.

 ![img](../assets/libp2p-hole-punching-relay-v2-connect.svg)